AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXFileTypeExtensions/New_InterfaceClassLibHierarchy.md

 CAEXFileTypeExtensions.New_InterfaceClassLibHierarchy Method
 ============================================================
-AutomationML 2.1 APIAdding a new InterfaceClassLib to this CAEX file.
+Adding a new InterfaceClassLib to this CAEX file.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)